-- 1. Briefly discuss the various concepts of marketing. - 2.
+1. Briefly discuss the various concepts of marketing.
+[10 M] 2.
 Define Marketing Environment?
-Explain the significance of marketing environment. - 3.
-Discuss how the macro environment forces affect the opportunities of a firm. - 4.
-Discuss in detail about the marketing process. - 5. . a) Explain how societal marketing concept is an improvement over marketing concept. - (b) What are the unique features of the present Indian marketing environment? - 6. a) Marketing concept - b) Societal marketing concept - 7.
-Briefly explain the business buying behavior. - 8.
-Discuss consumer behavior-decision process. - 9.
-How should analyzing competitors in marketing? - 10.
+Explain the significance of marketing environment.
+[10 M] 3.
+Discuss how the macro environment forces affect the opportunities of a firm.
+[10M] 4.
+Discuss in detail about the marketing process.
+[10M] 5 a) Explain how societal marketing concept is an improvement over marketing concept t.
+[10M] (b) What are the unique features of the present Indian marketing environment?
+[10M] 6. a)Explain Marketing concept b) Explain Societal marketing concept [10M] 7.
+Briefly explain the business buying behavior.
+[10M] 8.
+Discuss consumer behavior-decision process.
+[10M] 9.
+How should analyzing competitors in marketing?
+[10M] 10.
 Elucidate various stages of business buying behavior.

-UNIT-II

-- Explain the factors that influence buyer's decision.
-1. - Explain the impact of internet on business buyer's decision. - How do buying influences on a public sector firm differ from a private sector firm with in the same industry, for example, petroleum? - 4.
-Explain the roles in consumer decision making process? - what motivates a customer to buy a product or service?
-5. - "commodities like milk have no competition", commented a CEO.
+[10M] UNIT-II 1 Explain the factors that influence buyer's decision.
+[10M] 2 Explain the impact of internet on business buyer's decision.
+[10M] 3.
+How do buying influences on a public sector firm differ from a private sector firm with in the same industry, for example, petroleum?
+[10M] 4.
+Explain the roles in consumer decision making process?
+[10M] 5.
+What motivates a customer to buy a product or service ?
+[10M] 6.
+"Commodities like milk have no competition", commented a CEO.
 Do you agree?
-6. - Explain the frame work for completion analysis.
+[10M] 7.
+Explain the frame work for completion analysis.
+[10M] 8.
+Explain the significance of competition in market evolution.
+[10M]